 Moderator

-Knar Abrahamyan is is an Assistant Professor of Music at Columbia University.
+Knar Abrahamyan is an Assistant Professor of Music at Columbia University.
 She is a music scholar whose work examines the historical and political entanglements of cultural production.
 Her book project, Opera as Statecraft in Soviet Armenia and Kazakhstan, re-envisions Soviet music history by analyzing the power dynamics between the state and its ethnic and racial Others.
 It explores opera as a contested imperial space through which the Soviet state pursued colonial subjugation under the guise of cultural modernization.
 Abrahamyan has presented at major national and international conferences, and her work on Soviet music and politics appeared in the DSCH Journal and a collected volume, Analytical Approaches to 20th-Century Russian Music.